These directors have a home base at Roundabout to develop their own work, take artistic risks, and play a role in planning the company's seasons.

 This program was created in 2017 as a launch pad for the next generation of directors.
 It has a focus on underrepresented talent and a balance of hands-on learning with the season’s directors and development of their own craft.

-Kathleen is the third Roundabout Directing Fellow and will assist Daniel Aukin, James McDonald, and Margot Bordelon this season.
+Kathleen is the third Roundabout Directing Fellow and has assisted Daniel Aukin (Apologia) and James McDonald (True West) this season.
 Directing credits include: SHAME (co-creator, world premiere at Orlando and Edinburgh Fringe Festivals), The Struggle is Real (Orlando Fringe Critic’s Pick, BWW Best World Premiere Nomination), and Constellations (Fred Stone Theatre Award).
 Kathleen directed Detroit (Rollins College Theatre Memorial Award) and helmed a series of community engagement events in collaboration with the playwright, Lisa D’Amour.
 As the McCarter Theatre Center Directing/Artistic Engagement Intern, Kathleen directed and curated the inaugural New Voices Aloud: Young Playwrights Festival.
 She also assisted Randy Johnson (A Night With Janis Joplin), Adam Immerwhar (A Christmas Carol), Patricia McGregor (Protect The Beautiful Place), and Emily Mann (Turning Off The Morning News, Christopher Durang world premiere).
 Kathleen is a first-generation Cuban-American from Kissimmee, Florida and committed to making equitable change in this industry.

 Artistic Development Associate

 This position was created as a way for us to continue to support the previous year’s Directing Fellow, and to help him/her create bridges into the industry.
 Associates will continue to bring new and diverse voices to Roundabout and will have the chance to build their canon of work with the full support of the company.